aosabook/500lines/pedometer/chapter.md

 OPTION 1:

 Every problem has a solution.
-Let's look at each problem separately, and out on our mathematician hats.
+Let's look at each problem separately, and put on our mathematician hats.

 ### 1. Isolating user acceleration from gravitational acceleration